johnnykoo84/ds-unit-2-sc-sw-engineering/challenge.md

 - What, in your opinion, is an important part of code reviews?
 That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?
+    - ANSWER: I think it is important to show the author's intention clearly so that the reader can reproduce the author's intention easily.
+Specifically variable namings and function namings, and class namings are important.
 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
 How could containers help us improve this situation?
+    - ANSWER: Containers help provide the identical running environments so that programmers or whoever deploy the program don't have to worry about the environment different and side effects due to environment differences.

 Answer both of these questions (baseline ~5 sentences) here in text.